 This 2 km long stretch of sandy paradise provides visitors with stunning views of the bay and surrounding greenery.
-Without the hype that is found on some of the more ‘touristy’ beaches, this beach has a relaxing and laid-back atmosphere.
+Without the hype on some of the more ‘touristy’ beaches, this beach has a relaxing and laid-back atmosphere.

 6. Bangtao Beach

-This quieter, long beach is one for the families, with tons of beach toys for sale and plenty of shade from its fringe of gorgeous trees.
+Looking for one of the best beaches in Phuket for family trips?
+This quieter, long beach is one for families, with tons of beach toys for sale and plenty of shade from its fringe of gorgeous trees.

-There are plenty of restaurants along the beachfront and massages on offer for a perfect touch of relaxation.
+Plenty of restaurants along the beachfront and massages are on offer for a perfect touch of relaxation.
 Despite being one of Phuket’s biggest beaches, Bangtao Beach feels secluded and untouched.

 With virtually no rocks near the shore, it’s the ultimate place for a dip in the inviting Andaman Sea.
 During the high season, the water is especially calm, which makes it perfect for water sports (you can even rent a jet ski on the beach).